This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Is a Nuchal Cord Injury Medical Malpractice?

-Although there is no way to prevent a nuchal cord from happening, physicians should be able to prevent injuries and long-term damage.
+Although there is no way to prevent a nuchal cord from happening, physicians should be able to avoid injuries and long-term damage.
 This requires monitoring and detecting medical problems and concerns during pregnancy and childbirth.

-If you have concerns that your infant was not treated correctly and, in turn, suffered injuries, please fill out our form above to locate leading birth injury attorneys in your area.
+If you have concerns that your infant was not treated correctly and, in turn, suffered injuries, please fill out our form to locate leading birth injury attorneys in your area.

 Get Matched with a Leading Birth Injury Attorney in Your Area